reactjs/react.dev/src/content/reference/rules/components-and-hooks-must-be-pure.md

 ## Return values and arguments to Hooks are immutable {/*return-values-and-arguments-to-hooks-are-immutable*/}

-Once values are passed to a Hook, neither the calling code nor the Hook should modify them.
+Once values are passed to a Hook, you should not modify them.
 Like props in JSX, values become immutable when passed to a Hook.

 ```js {4}
 function useIconStyle(icon) {